Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Methods

 \subsection{Training procedure}

-Firstly, we compute the $k$-means centroids, the edge densities, the density tree, ghost points and geodesic distances.
-This has to be done only once as an initialization step, see algorithm~\ref{algo:init}.
+Firstly, we compute the $k$-means centroids, the edge densities, the density tree, and geodesic distances.
+This has to be done only once as an initialization step.
 Secondly, we pretrain the autoencoder with only the reconstruction loss via stochastic gradient descent on minibatches.
 This provides a warm start for finetuning the autoencoder with all losses in the third step.

 During finetuning, all embedding points are needed to compute the centroids in embedding space.
 Therefore, we perform full-batch gradient descent during finetuning.
-The full training procedure is described in algorithm~\ref{algo:training}.
+For algorithmic details regarding the training procedure, confer to supplementary algorithm~\ref{algo:training}.

 We always used $k=50$ centroids for $k$-means clustering in our experiments.
+This number needs to be high enough so that the tree yields a skeleton of the data, but not so high that the density loses its meaning. $k=50$ is a default value that works well in a variety of scenarios.
 Our autoencoder always has a bottleneck dimension of 2 for visualization.
-In the experiments we used intermediate layer dimensions $d (\textnormal{input dimension}), 2048, 256,32,2,32,256,2048, d$.
+In the experiments, we used layers of the following dimensions $d (\textnormal{input dimension}), 2048, 256,32,2,32,256,2048, d$.
+This results in symmetrical encoders and decoders with four layers.
+While not necessary in our experiments, if a lighter network is desired, we recommend applying PCA first to reduce the number of input dimensions, or to filter out more genes during the preprocessing.
 We omitted hidden layers of dimension larger than the input.
-We use fully connected layers and ReLU activations after every layer but the last encoder and decoder layer and employ the Adam~\cite{kingma_adam_2017} optimizer with learning rate $2\times10^{-4} $ for pretraining and $1\times10^{-3} $ for finetuning unless stated otherwise.
+We use fully connected layers and ReLU activations after every layer but the last encoder and decoder layer and employ the Adam~\citep{kingma_adam_2017} optimizer with learning rate $2\times10^{-4} $ for pretraining and $1\times10^{-3} $ for finetuning unless stated otherwise.
 We used a batch size of $256$ for pretraining in all experiments.